freealise/freealise.github.io/_posts/2025-01-01-nothing-here-at-the-time.md

 Free verse is an open form of poetry which does not use a prescribed or regular meter or rhyme and tends to follow the rhythm of natural or irregular speech.
-Free verse encompasses a large range of poetic form -->
+Free verse encompasses a large range of poetic form...
+(is not really free, only very complex)
+-->

 <!-- This [(is)] an (example) [sentence]. -->